HungTran284/shopify-sales-and-customer/README.md

 - Shopify Payments accounts for 58% of all orders; alternative methods like Amazon Pay and Manual Payments are underutilized.
 - Encourage their use with method-based promotions or offer Gift Cards as referral tools to attract new customers.

-### Re-engage One-Time Buyers
+### Re-engage Single Order Buyers
-- With 54% of customers making only one purchase, use personalized follow-ups such as abandoned cart reminders or return discounts (e.g., 10% off the next order).
+- With 54% of customers making only one purchase, use personalized such as abandoned cart reminders or return discounts (e.g., 10% off the next order).
 - Consider “Buy Again – Get a Gift” offers to turn one-time buyers into repeat customers.

 ## Conclusion

-The analysis of Shopify sales data reveals that the business is currently driven by a small group of high-value customers, with a relatively high average order value and customer lifetime value.
-However, the high percentage of one-time buyers indicates missed opportunities in customer retention.
-To sustain growth and increase profitability, the business should focus on strengthening engagement with Repeat Customers while implementing strategies to convert Single-Order Customers into returning buyers.
+The analysis of Shopify sales data reveals that the business is currently driven by a small group of high value customers, with a relatively high average order value and customer lifetime value.
+However, the high percentage of one time buyers indicates missed opportunities in customer retention.
+To sustain growth and increase profitability, the business should focus on strengthening engagement with Repeat Customers while implementing strategies to convert Single Order Customers into returning buyers.
 Additionally, targeted regional marketing in top-performing cities, optimization of mid-day sales peaks, and improved usage of alternative payment methods can further enhance revenue performance.
-These strategic actions will support long-term growth through data-driven, customer-focused decision-making.
+These strategic actions will support long term growth through data-driven, customer-focused decision-making.